This article originally appeared in Enterprise IOT Insights on October 11, 2017.

 Enterprise adoption and challenges involved

 Due to the speed, density and agility containers provide, they are one of the hottest technologies for serious investigation.
-However, security may create an obstacle for enterprise adoption of edge workloads on containers.
+However, security may create an obstacle for enterprise adoption of edge network solutions workloads on containers.
 Two of the major issues are:

 - Denial of service — One of the applications may start consuming most of the OS resources, depriving others of the bare minimum resources required for continued operation, thus forcing a shutdown of the OS.